 The innocent and virginal Sadie is about to be married to Edwin Harrison.
 They are menaced by members of the gang known as The Touchers.
 The gang and its leader Dirk burst into their motel room just as Sadie and Edwin prepare to consummate their marriage.
 They go to rape Sadie but after Dirk places his fingers inside Sadie, the whole gang go into a weird fugue state that causes them to become like animals during which they kill Edwin and devour his corpse.
 Sadie flees back home but her father is overcome with desire and tries to attack her.
 Sadie seeks help from her fortune-teller friend Casparella who determines that Sadie suffers from ‘fire crotch’, meaning that her vagina is possessed by Satan.
 She performs an exorcism that delivers Sadie but this means that she can now only sleep with women and that any man who tries to have sex with her will be killed.
 Sadie then dresses to kill and uses an arsenal of weapons and her deadly vagina to wreak a gore-drenched trail of vengeance against The Touchers.

 Ron Bonk is a New York-based filmmaker and distributor.
 Bonk has been making films since the 1990s, beginning with the VHS-shot City of the Vampires (1992).
 Bonk later formed the SRS Cinema label, specialising in the distribution of low-budget horror and exploitation films, including titles such as Inbred Redneck Alien Abduction (2004), Satan’s Cannibal Holocaust (2007) and Terror at Blood Fart Lake (2009), along with numerous others.
-As director, Ron Bonk has made a number of other films, all within the horror genre including The Vicious Sweet (1997), Strawberry Estates (2001), Clay (2007), Ms. Cannibal Holocaust (2012) and Empire State of the Dead (2016).
+As director, Ron Bonk has made a number of other films, all within the horror genre including The Vicious Sweet (1997), Strawberry Estates (2001), Clay (2007), Ms. Cannibal Holocaust (2012), Empire State of the Dead (2016) and the subsequent House Shark (2017).

 We have had films about sexual horrors before – from David Cronenberg works like Shivers/They Came from Within (1975) to the more recent indie hit of It Follows (2014).
 There have also been works about vagina dentata (vaginas with teeth) in the likes of Wicked City (1987) and Teeth (2007), as well as the hallucination scenes in Schramm (1993).
 With the respectfully tasteful Teeth and It Follows in mind, none of this prepares you for what a mind-bogglingly insane experience that She Kills is.
 I struggle to think of comparisons that even come close – the nearest one can think of is perhaps the outrageous Hong Kong prison splatter film Story of Ricky (1991).